+91-9419333393 cwangdus@gmail.com

 Location: Phyang

-This festival is organised by the Jammu and Kashmir Tourism Department.
+This festival is organised by the Ladakh Tourism Department.
 Various cultural programs are held such as folk dances, traditional music, archery competitions and polo matches.
 Mask dances are one of the highlights of the festival.
 This festival is a perfect opportunity for the tourists to discover the culture and lifestyle of the Ladakhi people.

 Location: Leh